 MLC memory has more density, and therefore is less expensive, but is more prone to errors and also has fewer write/erase cycles.

-The durability of a solid state drive is measured in its write/erase cycles, or the number of times a block can be erased and re-written to before that block fails.
+The durability of a drive is measured in its write/erase cycles, or the number of times a block can be erased and re-written to before that block fails.
 A technique called wear leveling dynamically maps logical blocks to physical blocks, to prevent premature failure of any block from too many write/erase cycles.
-This, along with multi-channel flash microcontroller technology, adds to the durability of a solid state drive, but block failure is also one of the key reasons for solid state drive data loss.
+This, along with multi-channel flash microcontroller technology, enhances durability, but block failure is also one of the key reasons for data loss.

-When a block can no longer retain data, or when data errors cannot be correct by the solid state drive's error correction algorithm, the drive's controllers merely “select” another block.
-But when all spare blocks are used, your solid state drive will fail and you'll need SSD recovery services to retrieve your data.
+When a block can no longer retain data, or when data errors cannot be corrected by the drive's error correction algorithm, the drive's controllers merely “select” another block.
+But when all spare blocks are used, the drive will fail and you'll need specialized recovery services to retrieve your data.

-Other common reasons for SSD failure and solid state drive data loss include:
+Other common reasons for SSD failure and data loss include:

 - abrupt power loss